laclustr/Motion-Detector/README.md

 # Motion Detector
 Works by detecting objects within a certain distance; if they are too close, a buzzer will go off.
 The sensitivity can be adjusted via a rotary dial, and the system can be enabled/disabled with the press of a button.
 An indicator light has been added to show status of the device (enabled/disabled).

+Another feature is that because it uses ultrasonic beams, it causes audio distortion for microphones.
+Check out the demo video and you can hear it.

 ## Pinout Scheme
 ```
   LED Pin - 6